-Potential Impact Scoping Justification Impacts on road safety as a result of the generation of increased traffic Potential impacts on road safety as a result of the increase to traffic flows, including HGVs on the local road networks as a result of construction traffic.
-Scoped In Impacts on the local community Potential for increased traffic, severance and driver delay in residential areas due to project construction. mpact on road carriageway, Potential for impacts on roads and associated structures as we verges and associated as road users due to increase traffic flows. structures; and impact on road users Scoped In Operation and Maintenance HGV movements will only be required in the event of equipment failure where a large component needs replaced.
+Potential Impact Scoping Justification Scoped In / Out Impacts on road safety as a result of the generation of increased traffic Potential impacts on road safety as a result of the increase to traffic flows, including HGVs on the local road networks as a result of construction traffic.
+Scopec In Impacts on the local community Potential for increased traffic, severance and driver delay in residential areas due to project construction.
+Scopeo In Impact on road carriageway, verges and associated structures; and impact on roac users Potential for impacts on roads and associated structures as well as road users due to increase traffic flows.
+Scopeo In Operation and Maintenance HGV movements will only be required in the event of equipment failure where a large component needs replaced.
 It is not expected that vehicle movements during operation will result in an increase of 30% (or 10% for specifcally sensitive areas) in average daily movement levels for the Traffic and Transport Study Area (IEMA, 1993) therefore there is no potential of a significant impact to occur.
 Scoped Out Vehicle movements associated with operations will mainly be associated with personnel carrying out operations and maintenance activities.
 The number of people involved will be limited and as such will not give rise to significant vehicle movements, no potential significant impacts are predicted.